Grants, Awards, & Scholarships

 ACS-Hach Second Career Teacher Scholarship

-This scholarship is awarded to professionals in the chemistry field pursuing a Master's degree in education or becoming certified as a chemistry/science teacher.
-Applications accepted from February 1 – April 1 each year.
+This scholarship of up to $6,000 is awarded to professionals in the chemistry field pursuing a Master's degree in education or becoming certified as a chemistry/science teacher.
+Applications are accepted from February 1 – May 1 each year.

 ACS-Hach Post-Baccalaureate Teacher Scholarship

-This scholarship is awarded to recent graduates and professionals with limited experience interested in becoming secondary chemistry teachers by pursuing a Master's degree in education or becoming a certified chemistry teacher.
-Applications accepted from February 1 – April 1 each year.
+This scholarship of up to $6,000 is awarded to recent graduates and professionals with limited experience interested in becoming secondary chemistry teachers by pursuing a Master's degree in education or becoming a certified chemistry teacher.
+Applications are accepted from February 1 – May 1 each year.

 • April 1